GuillaumeGermain/NLP/README.md

 SVM linear actually evaluates "edge" cases and tries to find a best separating line (here an hyperplane due to the high dimensionality).
 Such an algorithm had a hard time with these 3* reviews.

+A quick check on the dataset summary showed that this change made both data distributions closer.
+The mean of the second dataset moved from 0.77 to 0.64, much closer to the 0.5 mean of the first one.
+This definitively helped to impprove accuracy.

 # Final conclusions
 * Overall it's difficult to know in advance which algorithm will perform best.
 * Logistic regression is a good bet but some others might be suddenly better for a specific dataset/problem to solve.
 * Testing on smaller datasets is a good way to sort out the most promising ones.
 * The processing time of some algorithms will suddenly explode and you need to exclude them from the test.
 * Algorithms need a minimum of data to reach their potential then seem not to really benefit from more data.

-* Changes on the data have more impact than tuning algorithms
+**Better data has more impact than better algorithms**